Orsso/orlando-toolkit/docs/architecture_overview.md

 - `run.py` sets up logging, theme, icon, and instantiates `OrlandoToolkit`.
 - User selects a document → `ConversionService.convert()` uses plugins to build an in-memory `DitaContext`.
 - The app shows a post-conversion summary on the home screen with counts and inline metadata editing.
-- User continues to the main tabs: Structure, Images, Metadata.
+- User continues to the main tabs: Structure, Media, Metadata.
 - On Export, `ConversionService.prepare_package()` applies unified depth/style filtering and renaming; then `write_package()` saves a `DATA/` tree and zips it.

 Notes: